Julie Borninkhof - CEO

 Mitzi is a qualified mental health nurse (Master of Mental Health Nursing) registered with the Australian Health Practitioner Regulation Agency (AHPRA) and a member of Australian College of Mental Health Nurses (ACHMHN).
 Mitzi’s passion and commitment in supporting positive mental health is complemented by a strong clinical acumen gained from working in various areas of mental health that include child, adolescent and youth, refugee centre and intensive community case management.
 A leader and motivator, Mitzi is effective in managing teams and projects with a proven track record in planning, developing and implementing new service models.

 Cathy has over 10 years' experience in the not for profit sector across disability and mental health services, and is passionate about the role of peer support in recovery.
 Since completing an MBA in 2016, Cathy has been focused on improving quality and accountability in mental health services to ensure that people in need can access the right supports at the right time.
-In March 2020 Cathy will be returning from maternity leave with a new appreciation for the unique challenges of pregnancy, birth and early parenthood.
+Cathy works across a number of initiatives designed to maintain and grow PANDA's systems and structures and drive PANDA’s strategy into the future.

 Nicki Batagol, Chairperson